juergs/BME680_TFT_Monitor/README.md

 # BME680_TFT_Monitor
 Monitoring IAQ-values with implementation of a ST7735 Sainsmart TFT display (128x160)

-Special adapted libraries.
+Specially adapted libraries.
 Suited for Sainsmart 128x160 TFT-display with reversed coordinates to Adafruits-TFT-displays:

 Adafruit_GFX_AS
 Adafruit_ILI9341